 One year ago, Boyfriend and I were hanging out with my mother and my aunt.
 They came to visit us in Central Texas over a four-day weekend.
 There were a few interesting moments, but there were also great opportunities to talk with them and to share our corner of the world with them.
 I had not spent an extensive amount of time with my aunt in a very long time, perhaps since I spent overnights as an adolescent, and I had not seen my mother since I moved from the Chicago area two years prior.

 Wow, time does go by.
-There were moments I could have handled differently, which I learned from, and I hope for another chance for my mom and aunt to visit.
+There were moments I could have handled differently, and I hope for another chance for my mom and aunt to visit.
 I actually hope that my father and my brother and his fiancée all visit because I not only want to show them the beautiful landscape and the places we like in Central Texas, but also because a phone call only does so much.
 We are all very different people with different interests, ideas, and viewpoints, and it can be hard to really relate in a meaningful way on the phone.

 I feel lucky that I was able to visit my brother and his fiancée’ this past November.
 I got to see their new apartment and neighborhood, as well as experience a little of their daily existence in NYC.
 I visited my parents while I was in Chicago last summer, and I think we need a change of venue.
 I know that life can be busy, and travelling can be challenging… I think its time for another family visit in Texas!